nus-cs2103-AY2324S1/tp/docs/TempUG.md

   e.g. both `link -student student name -lesson lesson name` and `link -lesson lesson name -student student name` are acceptable.
 * Parameters without a flag need to strictly follow the order specified.<br>
   e.g. For delete command which specifies `delete INDEX`, the "index" parameter must immediately follow the command name "delete".<br>
-* All command name are case-insensitive. <br>
+* All command names are case-insensitive. <br>
   e.g. `linkTo` is the same as `linkto` or `LiNkTo`.
 * When applicable, extraneous parameters and flags for commands will be ignored .<br>
   e.g. if the command entered is `add info -name new name -notValid flagBody -subject physics`, it will be interpreted as `add -name new name -subject physics`. "info " and "-notValid flagBody" will be ignored. <br>
   e.g. However, `delete extra 3` will not be accepted as delete command specifies that the index parameter must immediately follow the command name.
+*   For commands that take in an index, only the first valid integer will be processed and everything else will be ignored. <br>
+e.g. `delete 5,2` will be processed as `delete 5`.

 </box>

 ### Other Notes
 <box type="warning" seamless>

-* Please avoid using " -" in the value of a parameter as tutorMate treats " -" as a reserved word that signifies the start of a new flag.
+* Please avoid using " -" in the value of a parameter as TutorMate treats " -" as a reserved word that signifies the start of a new flag.
-* Please do not abuse the parser of tutorMate.
+* Please do not abuse the parser of TutorMate.
 For example, do not game it with special characters or __code injections_<sup>[6](#glossary)</sup>_<sup>[4](#glossary)</sup>.
 TutorMate does not guarantee the behaviour of the application on deliberate and malicious abuse beyond supported normal usage.
 * TutorMate supports a maximum of 99999 students, 99999 lessons and 99999 tasks.
 Further data beyond this limit might be lost and not accessible in the application.
 * Please avoid manually modifying the data files in the _home folder_<sup>[5](#glossary)</sup>.
 Doing so may result in unexpected behaviour and data loss.
 * Please avoid running multiple instances of TutorMate at the same time.
 Doing so may result in unexpected behaviour and data loss.